Showing posts with label The Making of 'Joan: put on a happy face'. Show all posts

 Researching Punch & Judy Shows

-Thursday 26 January 2023
+Thursday, 26 January 2023

 Part 2 The Making of JOAN - No two performances are alike

-No two performances are alike
+No two Punch and Judy performances are ever the same.

 Part 1 https://youtu.be/a-yPfrcS2Zo